ujjwalguptaofficial/shivneri.docs/docs/tutorial/worker.md

 Description: "Description about worker in shivneri"
 ---

-Worker is a method which does particular task and return the final result.
+Worker is a method inside a controller which does particular task and return the final result.

 <br>
-Since a worker is part of controller, it have the access to all the things which a controller has i.e -
+Since a worker is part of controller, it have the access to all the things which a controller has -

 * Query string data - `query`
 * Post data - `post`